 .fx file with metadata that allows you to still reference the obfuscated members with their real names. (

-.fx files are always generated (and required for referencing) for Cocoa and Island, but are optional for .NET and Java).
+.fx files are always generated (and required for referencing) for Cocoa and the Island-backed platforms, but are optional for .NET and Java).

 The binary files emitted by the compiler (e.g.